 During World War II, Comedian Eddie Cantor started a fundraising effort to provide Christmas gifts for American Military Personnel hospitalized in England because of the War.
 His national project was called “Give to a Yank Who Gave,” which precedes the program now named “Gifts for Yanks (GFY).”

 In 1952, Ohio began the program collecting $8,000, which was used to purchase cigarettes for veterans in Ohio Veterans Hospitals.
 By 1994, the program has grown to support volunteers in all the Ohio VA Medical Centers, Outpatient Clinics, Ohio Veterans Homes, and veterans residing in state mental health facilities.

-- Christmas gifts for Veterans who are receiving care in Ohio VA Medical Centers and our Ohio Veterans Homes
+- Christmas gifts/gift cards for Veterans who are receiving care in Ohio VA Medical Centers and our Ohio Veterans Homes

 - VA Voluntary Service efforts conducted by Ohio Legionnaires